Text2Structure3D: Graph-Based Generative Modeling of Equilibrium Structures with Diffusion Transformers: Discussion

 Primary directions for future work include the creation of a broader dataset of equilibrium structures and adapting the generative modeling strategies presented in this work to accommodate such a dataset.

 We repeat the common notion in the AEC industry that dataset availability is a key bottleneck to developing ML applications.
 In the context of this work, a more general dataset of bridge structures containing more typologies such as cable-stayed or cantilever bridges would already make the presented model more powerful.
+In this regard the model would also benefit from richer and more variously sourced text labels that minimize any particular dataset bias.
+One way to reduce model bias would be to train on datasets of existing structures, which would also improve the model’s applicability to, and validation against, real-world design cases.

-It is also likely the model would benefit from richer and more various text labels.
-Additional quantitative attributes could be assigned with Finite Element Method (FEM) analyses and additional qualitative and subjective attributes could be included using data labeling strategies based on clustering techniques such as Self-Organizing Maps (SOM) \cite{saldanaochoa2021, guo2022}.
+Additional quantitative attributes could be assigned with Finite Element Method (FEM) analyses and further qualitative and subjective attributes could be included using data labeling strategies based on clustering techniques such as Self-Organizing Maps (SOM) \cite{saldanaochoa2021, guo2022}.
+We envision the inclusion of such additional quantitative attributes, combined with a more general ability to specify load cases and constraints, would significantly enhance the applicability of the proposed model.

 Beyond the information included in the text labels, more varied wording could be achieved using LLMs to further increase the robustness of the model.
 An additional use of LLMs could be the implementation of Text2Structure3D in an agentic framework, expanding the ways in which users can interact with the model.
 Furthermore, another opportunity for enhancing user interactions with the model is to include explainable AI techniques, though also this is beyond the scope of the current work.

 Development of a more general dataset containing typologies beyond bridge structures would need to be accompanied by advances in a few key areas of the generative modeling strategy as well.
 Most notably, potential alternatives for the parametric model-based strategy for predicting the topology include ground structure-based approaches, similar to link prediction applications, or autoregressive approaches, for example using reinforcement learning.
 To overcome the challenges of training on datasets without a clear canonical orientation, Equivariant Graph Neural Networks (EGNN) could provide a solution \cite{bleker2025generalized}.